AIOS-club/aios.bot.flow/README.md

 + Redis & PostgreSQL
   + (Support for MySQL/MariaDB planned.)

+This repo uses Prisma for ORM; one shall push the schema to your db first with `npx prisma db push` or add it in the build process.

 ## Developing

 ```bash
 pnpm install
 pnpm run dev
 ```

-This repo uses Prisma for ORM.

 ## Building